emca-it/ITRS-Log-Analytics-7.x/02-Configuration/02-Configuration.md

   - **none**: The generated private key will be unencrypted
   - **auto**: A random password is generated automatically.
 After the certificates have been generated, you can find the password in root-ca.readme file.
 To use these new passwords again, you must edit the tool config file and set the generated passwords there.
-  - **other value**: Value other than none or auto are used as password directly
+  - **other value**: Values other than none or auto are used as password directly

 ### Intermediate CA